-An Extended Family Home (EFH) is a safe, loving and structured living environment with a family, couple or individual.
-Extended Family Homes provide individuals with developmental and/or intellectual disabilities intensive social and independent living skills training in a family setting.
-Individuals living with an Extended Family Home help to determine their own goals for habilitation and independence.
+An Extended Family Home is a safe, loving and structured living environment for individuals with intellectual and/or developmental disabilities.
+The families, couples or individuals who own these homes and provide care for our clients with disabilities are called Extended Family Home providers.
+Our providers open their homes to our clients to teach them intensive social and independent living skills.
+The clients living with a provider help to determine their own goals for habilitation and independence.

-- A safe place to live with necessary supervision and/or support
+- A safe and structured home to live in with their own room

 - Life skills training to increase independence

-- Access and introduction to inclusive community activities to enhance and enrich their lives
+- Introduction and access to community activities to enhance and enrich their lives

-Extended Family Homes through KVC will receive the following services:
+EFH providers through KVC receive the following services:

 - A designated EFH Specialist to provide 24/7 support and direction